Dartington-SDL/project_guidance_book/_sources/protocols.md

 ### Outputs

 A list of outputs from the project should be provided.
-The outputs section of this document provides information on the minimum outputs recommended from a project and infomation on other 'good to have' outputs.
+The outputs section of this document provides information on the minimum outputs recommended from a project and information on other 'good to have' outputs.

 The minimum recommended outputs from a project are:
 - A project report produced as a Jupyter Book